Flynn-ADA/ada-uno-assignment/README.md

 # ADA (uno style) Card Game

+Perform npm install before trying to run this project.

 ## Challenge Outline
 As part of this challenge, I was tasked with the creation of my own, approved, individual advanced computersystem, application, or game.
 As part of this challenge, I chose to create a basic Uno style card game using React, MUI and typescript.